 Welcome and congratulations!
 You have found your way to what we believe is the best student research program available in the San Diego region.
 This program was created to expand research opportunities for students interested in careers in medicine, public health, or clinical research.

 Our program is committed to creating a positive atmosphere of learning and we are always looking for enthusiastic and energetic volunteers.
 The Emergency Department is a wonderful place with a diverse patient population.
-You will work with people of all shapes, sizes, races and financial circumstances.
-You will have direct one-on-one patient interaction.
-You will work closely with Emergency Department physicians and nurses on various clinical research projects.
-This will provide you with opportunities to develop relationships to obtain letters of recommendation and publish research papers.
-Some topics currently being investigated include: chest pain, abdominal pain, and falls in the elderly.
+As a Research Associate you will be able to meet people of all shapes, sizes, races and financial circumstances.
+Further, you will have an opportunity for direct one-on-one patient interaction through screening, enrolling and interviewing patients for various clinical research studies.
+Some topics currently being investigated include: chest pain, abdominal pain, and medication adherence.

 We look forward to working with you in the future.